Cedarwood Essential Oil Benefits And Uses Explained

 Though there are many chemical treatments for these things on the market, they often come with unpleasant side effects and can cause addiction.
 And no need to cause harm to yourself when you’re trying to make yourself healthier and happier!
 While you may become “addicted” to essential oils because they are so useful and effective, they do not actually cause addiction, so they are much safer both in short and especially long term.
 Plus, cedarwood essential oil is generally safe, so it’s a good option to try for some basic yet important solutions.

 What Is Cedarwood Essential Oil?

-Ironically, most Cedarwood oil is not derived from true Cedar trees.
+Ironically, most Cedarwood Essential Oil is not derived from true Cedar trees.
 Rather it comes from a variety of Juniper and Cypress trees.
-Originally, the majority of Cedar oil was produced directly from the Lebanese cedar tree.
+Originally, the majority of Cedarwood Essential Oil was produced directly from the Lebanese cedar tree.
 This is especially true of the Sumerians and Egyptians, who knew of the benefits of this oil long ago.
 However, over time, their number diminished significantly and production had to stop as the tree’s numbers began dwindling.
-One of the more commonly utilized true Cedar trees for oil production these days is the Cedrus atlantica which is native to Northern parts of Africa such as Morocco.
+One of the more commonly utilized true Cedarwood trees for oil production these days is the Cedrus atlantica which is native to Northern parts of Africa such as Morocco.
 There are also other types of cedarwood oil.
 For instance, Virginian cedarwood oil comes from the southern red cedar, and Texas cedarwood oil (Juniperus ashei) comes from Juniperus mexicana.

 The oil is distilled from the foliage of the tree as well as the root, parts of the wood and even the bark.
 The most common mode of distillation is steam distillation.
 This produces the cleanest and purest natural extract is oil that was steam distilled.
 This method allows the phytochemicals and nutrients to remain intact and results in a high-grade oil.

 Before using any essential oil, it is imperative that you find out how it was distilled, as certain distillation processes are not suitable for use on the surface of your skin and may contain leftover traces of chemicals that could be absorbed into the bloodstream and cause other, internal issues.